Gvv98/Task8/README.md

 ```
 Now, we will divide this operation into chunks: we take intervals of vectors by splitting the $N$ components into $N_{chunks}$ groups.
 At this point, we run a for loop for each group, and then combine everything together to get the final result.

-In detail, for thie exercise, we take $N_{chunks}=ceil(N/8)$, where ceil return the nearest integer numeber.
+In detail, for this exercise, we take $N_{chunks}=ceil(N/8)$, where ``ceil`` returns the nearest integer number.
 Finally, we test the code by comparing the total sum of all components with the combined sum of the individual chunks.

 ## Code in Julia
 ```